Venus Flytrap: The Fascinating Carnivorous Plant

 “Venus flytraps appeal to the kid in everyone,” said Chris Barnhill, who is in charge of plant collections at the Fullerton Arboretum.
 “The flytrap looks like it’s been brought down by aliens, and it moves.”

-A small plant, Venus flytrap gets about 6 to 8 inches in diameter.
+A small plant, Venus flytrap grows to about 6 to 8 inches in diameter.
 The leaves consist of toothed traps that lure and digest insects.
 When trigger hairs inside a trap are touched, the plant responds by closing on its prey.

 It takes up to a week for a flytrap to digest a fly and other insects.
 The trap reopens to display the evidence—a shriveled insect carcass.